scikit-hep/awkward-0.x/README.rst

     # array([[101.1, 102.2, 103.3],
     #        [204.4, 205.5, 206.6]])

-Awkward arrays have the same feature, but this has particularly useful effects for jagged arrays.
+Awkward Arrays have the same feature, but this has particularly useful effects for jagged arrays.
 In an operation involving two arrays of different depths of jaggedness, the shallower one expands to fit the deeper one.

 .. code-block:: python3

-    awkward.fromiter([[1.1, 2.2, 3.3], [], [4.4, 5.5]]) + awkward.fromiter([100, 200, 300])
+    awkward0.fromiter([[1.1, 2.2, 3.3], [], [4.4, 5.5]]) + awkward0.fromiter([100, 200, 300])
     # <JaggedArray [[101.1 102.2 103.3] [] [304.4 305.5]] at 0x781188390940>

 Note that the ``100`` was broadcasted to all three of the elements of the first inner array, ``200`` was broadcasted to no elements in the second inner array (because the second inner array is empty), and ``300`` was broadcasted to all two of the elements of the third inner array.